kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 > *Do I need an IDE?*
 >
-> You can edit ClojureScript in any editor ir IDE that you are comfortable with.
+> You can edit ClojureScript in any editor or IDE that you are comfortable with.
 > Most modern text editors have Clojure/ClojureScript plugins that will provide
 > syntax highlighting and often parenthesis balancing.
 Some of the more popular
 > editors in the ClojureScript community are Emacs, LightTable (which is itself